A festive take on French toast — Photo courtesy of The Food Channel

 It's kind of hard to see what's not to love, really: sweet, creamy, Christmas-spiced, booze-spiked deliciousness.
-Yet, apparently drinking eggnog isn't for everyone.
+Yet, drinking eggnog isn't for everyone.
 So, why not try incorporating it into a recipe, instead?
 And what better foundation than French toast?

 Not only is this recipe the best way to consume eggnog, it's also the best French toast you will ever eat.
 It's fluffy on the inside thanks to the challah, it's sweet and spicy thanks to the eggnog, and it's got a caramelized crust that tastes like buttery candy.
 Best of all, you prepare it the night before, so all you have to do when you wake up in the morning is pop it in the oven.

 Prep time: 15 minutes | Cook time: 45 minutes | Serves: 6